JetBrains/kotlin-web-site/docs/topics/multiplatform/multiplatform-discover-project.md

 }
 ```

-Source sets can be either platform-specific or intermediate.
+Aside from `commonMain`, other source sets can be either platform-specific or intermediate.

 ### Platform-specific source sets